-The School of Nursing, Health, and Exercise Science cannot assist you with closed Liberal Learning courses.
+Note that NHS cannot assist you with closed courses required for The College Core (formerly Liberal Learning).
 Please contact the chairperson of the department offering the course to request assistance if you have an extenuating circumstance for doing so (i.e., you have only one semester left to graduate and all courses with the domain and civic responsibility that you require are closed).
-If the department offering the course cannot assist you, please contact the Director of Liberal Learning to discuss the impact of this issue on your graduation plans.
+If the department offering the course cannot assist you, please contact the Associate Provost Dr. Murphy at murphych@tcnj.edu to discuss the impact of thisissue on your graduation plans.